Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 - **Failed**: The message wasn't delivered.

-- **Pending**: Delivery of the message is being attempted or re-attempted.
+- **Pending**: Delivery of the message is being attempted or reattempted.

 - **Quarantined**: The message was quarantined (as spam, bulk mail, or phishing).
 For more information, see [Quarantined email messages in EOP](/microsoft-365/security/office-365-security/quarantine-email-messages).